cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 ## Return value

 Functions are declared or defined with a type known to the compiler before the function name, the keyword `auto`, or the keyword `void` if there is none.
 This type can be a user-defined type as we shall discover later, or perhaps more commonly one of the built-in types such as `int`, `double` and so on.
 The value thus returned is known as the *return value*; its type is the *return type* of the function.
 In case of `auto`, the return type is deduced from the entity (entities) after the `return` statement(s); if there is more than one they must return values of the same type.
-The `return` keyword is implicit at the end of a `void` function; it can also be explicitly used (for example in an `if` clause) to exit from the function early.
+The `return` keyword is implicit at the end of a `void` function; it can also be explicitly used without a value (for example in an `if` clause) to exit from the function early.

 The `main()` function is always defined to return an `int` (it can also be `void` in C but this is not legal C++).
 Uniquely to `main()`, a `return 0;` statement is implicit at the function's closing brace.
 This causes a return value of zero (which indicates successful execution) to be returned to the calling environment or process; this value is sometimes called the *return code* of a program.
 Other values are used to indicate different error conditions encountered; a return code of either zero or non-zero is allowed at any point within `main()`, including at the end.